-14. LEASES
+13. LEASES

-The Company's operating subsidiaries lease 43 senior living facilities and its administrative offices under non-cancelable operating leases, most of which have initial lease terms ranging from five to 20 years.
+As of December 31, 2018, the Company's operating subsidiaries leased 50 senior living communities and its administrative offices under non-cancelable operating leases, most of which have initial lease terms ranging from five to 20 years.
 Most of these leases contain renewal options, most involve rent increases and none contain purchase options.
-As of December 31, 2017, the Company's operating subsidiaries leased 24 communities from subsidiaries of the Parent.
-These individual "triple-net" lease agreements (collectively, the "Ensign Leases"), are generally for terms of 15 years.
-In addition to rent, each of the operating companies are required to pay the following: (1) all impositions and taxes levied on or with respect to the leased properties (other than taxes on the income of the lessor); (2) all utilities and other services necessary or appropriate for the leased properties and the business conducted on the leased properties; (3) all insurance required in connection with the leased properties and the business conducted on the leased properties; and (5) all fees in connection with any licenses or authorizations necessary or appropriate for the leased properties for the leased properties and the business conducted on the leased properties.
+The lease term excludes lease renewals as the renewal rents are not at a bargain, there are no economic penalties for the Company not to renew the lease, and it is not reasonably assured that the Company will exercise the extension options.
+As of December 31, 2018, the Company's operating subsidiaries leased 27 communities from subsidiaries of the Parent.
+The existing leases with subsidiaries of the Parent are for initial terms of 15 years.
+In addition to rent, each of the operating companies are required to pay the following: (1) all impositions and taxes levied on or with respect to the leased properties (other than taxes on the income of the lessor); (2) all utilities and other services necessary or appropriate for the leased properties; (4) all community maintenance and repair costs; and (5) all fees in connection with any licenses or authorizations necessary or appropriate for the leased properties and the business conducted on the leased properties.

-Twelve of the Company's affiliated senior living communities, excluding the communities that are operated under the Ensign Leases, are operated under two separate master lease arrangements.
-Under these master leases, a breach at a single facility could subject one or more of the other facilities covered by the same master lease to the same default risk.
+Fifteen of the Company's affiliated senior living communities, excluding the communities that are operated under the Ensign Leases, are operated under two separate master lease arrangements.
+Under these master leases, a breach at a single community could subject one or more of the other communities covered by the same master lease to the same default risk.
 Failure to comply with Medicare and Medicaid provider requirements is a default under several of the Company's leases and master leases.
-In addition, other potential defaults related to an individual facility may cause a default of an entire master lease portfolio and could trigger cross-default provisions in the Parent's outstanding debt arrangements and other leases.
+In addition, other potential defaults related to an individual community may cause a default of an entire master lease portfolio and could trigger cross-default provisions in the Parent's outstanding debt arrangements and other leases.
 With an indivisible lease, it is difficult to restructure the composition of the portfolio or economic terms of the master lease without the consent of the landlord.

-Future minimum lease payments for all leases as of December 31, 2017:
+Future minimum lease payments for all leases as of December 31, 2018:

 Year Amount

-Year 2018 \$ 31,338
+Year 2019 \$ 33,055

-2019 32,467
+2020 32,181

-2020 32,012
+2021 31,625

-2021 31,335
+2022 31,241

-2022 30,927
+2023 30,896

-Thereafter 272,405
+Thereafter 243,333

-\$430,484
+\$402,331

-15. COMMITMENTS AND CONTINGENCIES
+14. COMMITMENTS AND CONTINGENCIES